mapbox/mapbox-studio-classic/docs/0000-01-01-common-questions.md

 ### Similarities

 - **Open source**.
 Mapbox Studio is an open source project with [all its code on GitHub](https://github.com/mapbox/mapbox-studio).
 - **CartoCSS-based styling**.
-Mapbox Studio leverages the same CartoCSS language and mapnik rendering backend used by TileMill.
+Mapbox Studio leverages the same CartoCSS language and Mapnik rendering backend used by TileMill.
 - **Broad geodata format support**.
-Mapbox Studio supports shapefile, geojson, csv, postgis, and more like TileMill.
+Mapbox Studio supports Shapefile, GeoJSON, CSV, PostGIS, and more, just like TileMill.

 ### Differences